Producer responsibility is a key element of the circular economy

 Compliance schemes

-See information about Authorised representative and collective vs individual compliance schemes
+See information about Authorised representative and collective vs individual schemes

 Municipalities and collection sites